ClericPy/morebuiltins/doc.md

 ---

-    1.22 `set_pid_file` - Attempt to lock a PID file to ensure only one instance is running, like a singleton-lock.
+    1.22 `set_pid_file` - Sets a PID file to prevent multiple instances of a script or process from running concurrently.

-        Args:
+        If no path is specified, it constructs a default based on the calling script's location and naming convention.

+        The function checks for an existing PID file and verifies if the process is still running.

+        If the process is running and `raise_error` is True, it raises a RuntimeError; otherwise, it returns False.
+        Upon successful setup, it writes the current process ID (PID) to the file and schedules the file for deletion upon exit.

+        Parameters:
-        - path (Union[str, Path]): The path to the PID file.
+        - path (Optional[Union[str, Path]]): The desired path for the PID file.
+Defaults to a generated path based on caller.
-        - raise_error (bool): If True, raise an exception when the PID file exists and corresponds to a running process.
-Defaults to True.
+        - raise_error (bool): Determines whether to raise an error if the PID file is already locked.
+Defaults to False.
+        - default_dir (str): The default directory for the PID file if none is provided.
+Defaults to "/dev/shm" or temp dir.
+        - default_name (str): The default base name for the PID file.
+Automatically generated with the caller filename if not provided.
+        - default_level (int): The number of directory levels to include in the default name from the caller's path.

         Returns:
-        - bool: True if the PID file is successfully locked, otherwise, based on `raise_error`, either raises an exception or returns False indicating the lock could not be acquired.
+        - Path: The path of the PID file if successfully created or updated.
+        - False: If the PID file exists and the associated process is running, and `raise_error` is False.

+        Raises:
+        - ValueError: If unable to determine the caller's path or set a default name for the PID file.
+        - RuntimeError: If `raise_error` is True and the PID file is locked by another process.

         Examples:

-        >>> set_pid_file("myapp.pid")  # Assuming this is the first run, should succeed True
+        >>> set_pid_file().name  # Assuming this is the first run, should succeed 'Lib__doctest.py.pid'
-        >>> set_pid_file("myapp.pid")  # Simulating second instance trying to start, should raise error if raise_error=True False
+        >>> set_pid_file()  # Simulating second instance trying to start, should raise error if raise_error=True False

-        >>> os.unlink("myapp.pid")
+---

+    1.23 `get_paste` - This module offers a simple utility for retrieving text from the system clipboard with tkinter.

+        Function:
+            get_paste() -> Union[str, None]

+        Usage Note:
+            While this function handles basic clipboard retrieval, for more advanced scenarios such as setting clipboard content or maintaining a persistent application interface, consider using libraries like `pyperclip` or running `Tkinter.mainloop` which keeps the GUI event loop active.
+            Set clipboard with tkinter:
+                _tk.clipboard_clear()
+                _tk.clipboard_append(text)
+                _tk.update()
+                _tk.mainloop() # this is needed

+---

+    1.24 `set_clip` - Copies the given text to the clipboard using a temporary file in a Windows environment.

+        This function writes the provided text into a temporary file and then uses the `clip.exe` command-line utility to read from this file and copy its content into the clipboard.

+        Parameters:
+        text: str - The text content to be copied to the clipboard.

 ---